A Cut Above With Claus Staalner

 You mentioned you’re really getting into the Southern Pine industry.
 Why is that?
 What is it about Southern Pine that attracts you?

-You mentioned consolidations and that’s one of the many hot topics in the industry right now (outside of sustainability and workforce).
-But what surprises you after almost 40 years in this industry?
+Consolidations are one of the many hot topics in the industry right now (outside of sustainability and workforce). but what surprises you after almost 40 years in this industry?

-Now there’s nothing wrong with the consolidations and big corporate companies; however, it is different.
-The surprising element is that we, in spite of the consolidation, have been able to maintain a lot of that family feeling in the industry and they are able and willing to invest in new technology.
+Now there’s nothing wrong with consolidations and big corporate companies; however, it is different.
+The surprising element is that we, despite the consolidation, have been able to maintain a lot of that family feeling in the industry and they are able and willing to invest in new technology.

 With that said, what are you looking forward to in 2024?
-Where do you think treatment processing, lumber, and the industry as a whole is going?
+Where do you think treatment processing, lumber, and the industry as a whole are going?

-Every industry, every business has challenges, and we all have wins from time to time.
-We are in a very interesting, unique political environment and the environment we are faced with, but we also have a lot of opportunities.
+Every industry, and every business, has challenges, and we all have wins from time to time.
+We are in an interesting, unique political environment and the environment we are faced with, but we also have a lot of opportunities.

 We have a huge need for housing, and not McMansions necessarily, but housing for the common folks.
 All of those houses need to buy 2x4s and decking.
 We are building houses, we will continue to build houses, and perhaps interest rates will come down so people actually can afford the houses, but overall, the prospect for our industry looks very good.

 Wood’s going nowhere, right?
 It has hundreds of years of history.
 But I am curious: where do you see American Wood Technology fitting in with some of those challenges and changes?
-What’s going to be your little space, and how are you going to contribute to that success?
+What’s going to be your little space, and how will you contribute to that success?

 We have been offering niche products and services, so for the people who want to be in the treating business, we provide a complete turnkey project where they get a full plant from us ready to plug in and use.
 It’s affordable, sizable, and adjustable to the size of their operation, so they don’t have to buy more than what they need, and they can expand into whatever they may need in the future.